amitlevy/BFGPT/README.md

 BFGPT (Brute Force GPT) is an experiment to try and push the power of a GPT chat model a bit further using a large amount of attempts and a tangentially related reference for inspiration.

 The following are the two core ideas:
-	- GPT can identify which of two answers is better, even if it isn't capable of generating them itself.
+1. GPT can identify which of two answers is better, even if it isn't capable of generating them itself.
-	- Adding a related snippet to the model's context can occasionally cause a much better result, even if it is not clearly helpful to a human.
+2. Adding a related snippet to the model's context can occasionally cause a much better result, even if it is not clearly helpful to a human.

 So BFGPT goes through snippets in a provided txt file, calls the OpenAI to generate an answer of each snippet, all the while keeping the current best answer in memory, comparing it to each new candidate answer created.
 At the end it returns the best answer found.

-### Usage:
+### Usage

 1. Git clone the repository

 2. Download a reference text file (if you have a pdf that would work as a reference, you can convert it to a txt online or using a cli tool for your OS)

-3. Run python3 pip install -r requirements.txt
+3. Run pip3 install -r requirements.txt

 4.
 '''
 export OPENAI_API_KEY='yourkey'
 '''

 5. Run the command (Careful!
-It costs money, potentially a lot, especially if you changed it to GPT-4):
+It costs money, potentially a lot, especially if you changed it to GPT-4.
+Each iteration is two API calls, and the default is 100 iterations.
+By default you must press Enter before each iteration to confirm.):
 '''
 python3 BFGPT.py kubernetes.txt "Can a cat live inside a Kubernetes container?"
 '''